-DUI/OWI and Criminal Defense Attorneys – Federal Criminal Attorneys
+DUI/OWI Omaha Lawyers, Criminal Defense Omaha Attorneys – Federal Criminal Attorneys

 Nominated one of “10 Best” Attorneys for Nebraska by the American Institute of Family Law Attorneys in 2015 and Winner of Michael W. Amdor Memorial Excellence in Legal Research Award: Julie Fowler

 Julie Fowler has handled hundreds of cases before the court at hearings and trials.
 She is a zealous advocate for her clients and ready to fight.
 She has successfully argued before the Nebraska Supreme Court.
 Additionally, she previous worked directly with the Douglas County District Court judges as their research attorney so she has first-handed experience of what judges want to see.